Portfolio / Human-Computer Interaction

 Book Publication on New Business Proposals

-I served as a lead responsible author for "New Business Proposals by Students to Surpass GAFAM," a book that brings together the methods and activities of the Global Strategy Leader Program, which has taught business and strategy skills at Tohoku University for ten years.
+I served as a lead author for "Beyond GAFAM: Innovative Business Proposals by Students: From Financial Statement Basics to Boardroom Proposals," a book that brings together the methods and activities of the Global Strategy Leader Course, which has taught business and strategy skills at Tohoku University for ten years.
 The book teaches practical skills for collecting data, analyzing it, and presenting persuasive proposals, with the goal of developing the ability to create innovation.
-Based on the 2023 prompt, "Propose a business through which AEON can surpass Amazon," the book covers financial statements, qualitative analysis, design thinking, and other skills essential to business proposals.
+Based on the 2023 prompt, "Propose a business through which AEON (a major Japanese retail company) can surpass Amazon," the book covers financial statements, qualitative analysis, design thinking, and other skills essential to business proposals.

-Financial Statement Lectures for the Global Strategy Leader Program teaser
+Financial Statement Lectures for the Global Strategy Leader Course teaser

 Lecture / Business / Strategy

-Financial Statement Lectures for the Global Strategy Leader Program
+Financial Statement Lectures for the Global Strategy Leader Course

 GAP Fund Pre-BIP Selection teaser